f1tenth/f1tenth_doc/getting_started/build_car/index.rst

 .. note::
-  If you have any build and/or setup questions, post to the `forum <https://robo-racer.slack.com/ssb/redirect>`_.
+  If you have any build and/or setup questions, post to the `RoboRacer Slack <https://join.slack.com/t/robo-racer/shared_invite/zt-42lsbf50y-_3YPNLl_d3s~wPylAOMg0g>`_.

 .. toctree::
    :maxdepth: 1